-There are worse things in the world than being drop-dead gorgeous, but you’d never know it from listening to the tales of woe emanating from the knockout ladies gracing the stage of Stuff Theater.
-Despite the obvious booty exploitation, the revelations in "Pieces" prove to be nearly as aurally stimulating as they are visually enticing.
+There are worse things in the world than being drop-dead gorgeous, but you’d never know it from listening to the tales of woe emanating from the knockout ladies gracing the stage of Stuff Theater, a soundstage turned high-tech performance space at Hollywood’s Raleigh Studios.
+Creator-helmer Brian Howe has assembled a rotating cast that highlights the unique problems inherent in possessing a face and body that stand out in a crowd.
+Having preemed Off Broadway in July, this mostly irreverent, in-your-face series of monologues could be likened to a runway version of “The Vagina Monologues,” minus the dire sociological undercurrent.
+Despite the obvious booty exploitation (these ladies aren’t dressed in gunny sacks), the revelations, if not intellectually engrossing, prove to be nearly as aurally stimulating as they are visually enticing.

 The guest star for this performance is E!
 Entertainment icon Brooke Burke (“Wild On,” “Rank”), who provides the tamest discourse of the evening.
 Burke waxes poetic on the wonders of being married to renowned plastic surgeon Dr. Garth Fisher (“He makes women feel beautiful”) and on being a doting mother to her two young daughters.
 As she affirms, “I play a sex symbol.
 Then I go home to my most important role, mommy.”